 Parameters

-@qb_name: optional, specifies the query block to which the hint is applied.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-In the following example, the NO_PULLUP_EXPR hint is used to prevent expression pulling-up rewrite.
-After the expression pulling-up rewrite is triggered, the inner view's select subquery is blocked from being pulled up to the outer layer.
+In the following query example, the NO_PULLUP_EXPR hint is used to disable expression lifting rewrite.
+After the expression lifting rewrite is triggered, the subquery in the SELECT clause of the inline view is prevented from being pulled up to the outer level.

--- Assume that t1 has the existing schema.
+-- Assume that t1 is an existing table structure

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- Execute the query with the NO_PULLUP_EXPR hint.
+-- Execute a query with the NO_PULLUP_EXPR hint

 SELECT *